 We keep confidential all information concerning you or your affairs which we acquire while acting for you.
 We will only disclose information:

 - as is necessary to carry out your instructions; or

 - as required by law or by the NZ Law Society’s Rules of Conduct and Client Care for Lawyers (“Rules”).

 Records of communication to and from us by email, post, telephone and fax are retained by us.
-Our VOIP phone system automatically records all calls.

 Your confidential information will be made available only to those within our firm who are providing legal services for you, as far as that is practicable.

 If a conflict of interest arises we will advise you and follow the requirements and procedures set out in the Rules.

 We will hold all funds we receive for you in a trust account and will normally place significant funds on interest bearing deposit with a bank and charge an administration fee of 5% on interest earned.

 We hold professional indemnity insurance which exceeds standards specified by the Law Society.
 The Lawyers’ Fidelity Fund may also provide cover up to specified maximum sums for clients who suffer financial loss by theft.
 Our liability to you for loss will be limited to $1,000,000.